 During a technical screening, most people are not prepared to go into detail on algorithms and data structures.
 Again, it comes back to preparation.
 We often have people complain that they don’t need to know this stuff for the work they do but being competent with both algorithms and data structures is very important for high-level work.
 Another thing I see a lot of candidates struggle with is when we ask them to explain various concepts in English.
 I’ll emphasize again, having strong English communication skills is vital to ensure placement with top-tier US opportunities.

 Final Words of Advice

 To wrap up this post, I want to emphasize a couple of the key points I’ve made above.
 In Silicon Valley, it’s very competitive to find good work.
 If you’re trying to get into this market as a remote engineer, you have to be truly exceptional.
-Turing’s tests are designed to filter out all but the best candidates to be matched with our clients.
+The Turing developer tests are designed to filter out all but the best candidates.

-If you’re really serious about securing one of these most in-demand positions, my advice is as follows:
+If you’re serious about securing one of these most in-demand positions, my advice is as follows:

 - Preparation is critical.
 If you have a weakness, work to improve it